 - Diversify your content marketing tactics.
 This will help you on both fronts: (1) You'll be able to rank in more Google's search elements than just black-and-blue organic links and to generate brand visibility through video and image carousels and (2) Discover more channels to build traffic from.
 Creating videos using tools like Lumen5 is a good place to start.

-- If you own an ecommerce business, ensure your product visibility on platforms like Amazon and Google Shopping.
+- If you own an ecommerce business, ensure your product visibility on platforms like Amazon and Google Shopping (a great conference on this is eTail).
 This will help consumers discover your brand through these platforms' search and recommendation algorithms.
 Furthermore, using the platforms means creating a more integrated cross-device and cross-platform shopping experience for your customers.

 - Invest in social media advertising.
 Social media ads are affordable and they offer a solid way to ensure your brand discovery through alternative channels.
 Furthermore, being a Facebook advertiser is the easiest way to leverage machine-learning-empowered marketing on a doable budget.

 - Adapt your SEO strategy to better optimize for the new search algorithm.
 It's no longer keyword-matching and link building any more.
 You need to develop content that meets the needs of your reader and search engines.
 Google uses semantic analysis to better understand each query context and each user's search intent.
 Use tools like Text Optimizer to ensure you meet Google's and its users' expectations and optimize content for related concepts and entities:

 Digital marketing is changing, there's no stopping it.
 You have two options here: (1) To be left behind and watch newer and hungrier competitors to overcome you or (2) To start acting and find solutions to the looming challenges.
 I hope this guide will help you to act!